cli-guidelines/cli-guidelines/content/_index.md

 When a command accepts a secret, e.g. via a `--password` flag, the flag value will leak the secret into `ps` output and potentially shell history.
 And, this sort of flag encourages the use of insecure environment variables for secrets.
+(Environment variables are insecure because they can often be read by other users, their values end up in debug logs, etc.)

 Consider accepting sensitive data only via files, e.g. with a `--password-file` flag, or via `stdin`.
 A `--password-file` flag allows a secret to be passed in discreetly, in a wide variety of contexts.

 (It’s possible to pass a file’s contents into a flag in Bash by using `--password $(< password.txt)`.
-This approach has the same security issue of leaking the file’s contents into the output of `ps`.
+This approach has the same security as mentioned above.
 It’s best avoided.)

 ### Interactivity {#interactivity}